ansible/ansible/docs/docsite/rst/vault.rst

 Use encrypt_string to create encrypted variables to embed in yaml
 `````````````````````````````````````````````````````````````````

-The :ref:`ansible-vault encrypt_string` command will encrypt and format a provided string into a format
+The :ref:`ansible-vault encrypt_string <ansible_vault_encrypt_string>` command will encrypt and format a provided string into a format
 that can be included in :ref:`ansible-playbook` YAML files.

 To encrypt a string provided as a cli arg:

 .. code-block:: bash

     ansible-vault encrypt_string --vault-id a_password_file 'foobar' --name 'the_secret'